nickjwhite/diogenes/README.md

 ### Step 3

+The next step is to download the LSJ Greek lexicon and the L-S Latin lexica, which have been digitized by the Perseus project.
+To get the lexica from Perseus, run:

+    make -f mk.lexica-perseus

+The Perseus version of the LSJ has had some errors corrected by the Logeion project, so to download that version instead (L-S will still come from Perseus), run:

+    make -f mk.lexica-logeion

+### Step 4

 The final step is to download the lexica, integrate the morphological data with the lexica, and package all this in the form that Diogenes requires.
 To do this, run: